-These apple crisp bars are like the apple pie version of date squares with a buttery oat crumb base, an apple sauce layer in the middle, and topped with more of that buttery oat crumble on top.
+These delicious apple crisp bars are like the apple pie version of date squares with a buttery oat crumb base, a flavourful apple layer combining apple sauce and diced apple, and topped with more of that buttery oat crumble on top.

 Jump to: